imu96/imu96.github.io/_drafts/detail.md

 ---
 layout: post
 mathjax: true
-title: A Tricky Detail from Convex Analysis
+title: Tricky Details from Convex Analysis
 categories: linear algebra, analysis
 ---

-There's a detail that's quickly glossed over in a proof that the dimension of the relative interior of a convex set is equal to the dimension of the set
+In the book "Fundamentals of Convex Analysis" by Hiriart-Urruty and Lemarechal there are a few details that are quickly glossed over in the proof that the dimension of the relative interior of a convex set is equal to the dimension of the set itself:
-itself:

 If $x_0,\ldots,x_k$ is a set of $k+1$ affinely independent points, then if $y$ is such that there exist $a_0,\ldots,a_k \in \mathbb R$ with $y = \sum_{i=0}^k